 - What topics will your administrators cover?
 If you have multiple team members posting content to your page, you may decide to have them cover different topics depending on their background or area of expertise.

 - When are they going to do this?
 You’ll want to post frequently and consistently, so it may be easier to set a schedule (such as Mondays, Wednesday, and Fridays, for example).
+You many also want to consider when the best time to post may be.

 - What will be the style or tone of the social media communication?
 Applying a consistent “personality” to the page is part of branding the organization.
 Communication on social media does not have to be formal for most businesses.
 In fact, a more colloquial tone may seem warmer.